Skip to content

 Top Full Body Checkup OffersTop Ten Full Body Checkup Offers

-Food Intolerance Test FAQs
+FAQs on Food Intolerance Test

 Is fasting required for the Food Intolerance Test?

-Fasting is usually not required for this profile.
+Fasting is not required for this profile.
 If you have specific clinician instructions for blood tests, follow those instructions.

 What sample is collected?